arpitbbhayani/system-design-questions/flash-sale.md

  - if user completes the payment within 5 minutes, the XPhone is sold to that user
  - if the payment fails, the XPhone is allowed to be purchased by other users

+Note: Flash Sale and Ticket booking systems have the exact same flow; the only thing that varies is the expected througput and scale.

 # Requirements

 <!--rs-->